somespecialone/python-steam-tradeoffer-manager/README.md

 $ poetry add steam-tradeoffer-manager
 ```

-If you want to have the latest updates not included in release and published:
+If you want to have the latest updates not included in release and published on PyPI:
 ```sh
 $ pip install git+https://github.com/somespecialone/python-steam-tradeoffer-manager.git@master